 NOTE: In order to perform Data Blending in Tableau, We need at least one common field in both data sources.
 It doesn’t matter, whether it is integer or string.

-In this article we will show you, Steps involved for Data Blending in Tableau with example.
-For this, we are going to use the data present in Excel Work sheet and SQL Server so, Please refer Connecting to Excel Files in Tableau and Connecting Tableau to SQL Server articles to understand the connection settings.
+In this article, we will show you, Steps involved for Data Blending in Tableau with an example.
+For this, we are going to use the data present in Excel Worksheet and SQL Server.
+So, Please refer Connecting to Excel Files in Tableau and Connecting Tableau to SQL Server articles to understand the connection settings.

 Tableau Data Blending Approach 1